 Is there anything I can do to help my baby?

-You can safely continue breastfeeding your baby.
+You can safely continue to feed your baby.
 Even if your baby is jaundiced, breastfeeding has lots of benefits for baby and mum, so we strongly encourage you to keep doing it.

 What treatments are available?